-It’s more than a catchphrase, it’s a very real migration of talent and labor.
-There’s an average of 4 million people in the US alone quitting their jobs every month.
-For most, though, it’s not because of lack of opportunity.
-It’s because there are more opportunities than ever before.
+It’s more than a catchphrase: it’s a real migration of talent and labor.
+There’s an average of 4 million people in the U.S. alone quitting their jobs every month.
+For most, though, it’s not because of lack of opportunity — it’s because there are more opportunities than ever before.

 In commenting on this phenomenon, Ariana Huffington, founder and CEO at Thrive Global said: “The Great Resignation is really the Great Re-Evaluation.
 What people are resigning from is a culture of burnout and broken definitions of success.
 In quitting their jobs, people are affirming their longing for a different way of working and living.”

 In part, this enormous migration is the consequence of disruption across a broad swath of industries.
 With employees being compelled to work from home – for many, the first time they’ve ever done so.
 And in tandem with that, the discovery that there is more value in work being produced rather than simply spending time in an office because “it’s always been done that way”.

 What Is the Great Resignation?

 A large number of job migrants have opted to seek out positions where they feel they’ll be better valued.
 Financially as well as relationally in the workplace.
 And this is not a bad thing, because it’s prompted many employers to re-evaluate their businesses, too.
 Workers generally aren’t demanding anything excessive: they’re simply choosing to go where they’ll be fairly remunerated.
 An appreciated for their skill and time, and not exploited.

 Here are just some of the reasons people have given for making the shift to self-employment or more meaningful employment:

 - A toxic work culture in their former workplace

 - A desire to be valued and rewarded adequately for their work

 - A shift in focus or better clarity around long-term life goals